Maike Charlotte Fuchs

 Meta4, formed in Finland in 2001, is one of the most internationally successful string quartets.
 The four musicians, who also share a close personal friendship, are united in their musical openness, curiosity and versatility.
 Musically, they are characterised by their “breathtaking vitality” (Badische Zeitung), a ”transparent, richly coloured sound” (Rondo), as a ”breath of fresh air” and for their “sense of humour" (Süddeutsche Zeitung).

 In 2004, Meta4 won the first prize in the International Shostakovich Quartet Competition in Moscow, where they were also awarded a special prize for the best Shostakovich interpretation.
 In 2007, the Quartet won the first prize in the International Joseph Haydn Chamber Music Competition in Vienna.
 Later that year the Finnish Minister of Culture awarded Meta4 with the annual Finland Prize in recognition of an international breakthrough.
-They were selected as a BBC New Generation Artist for 2008‐2010 and in 2013 the Fund of Jenny and Antti Wihuri awarded the quartet with a special prize in recognition of its work.
+They were selected as a BBC New Generation Artist for 2008‐2010 and will take part in the 20th anniversary celebration concert at Wigmore Hall, collaborating for the first time with Khatia Buniatishvili.
+In 2013, the Fund of Jenny and Antti Wihuri awarded the quartet with a special prize in recognition of its work.
 Meta4 also served as Artistic Director of the Oulunsalo Music Festival between 2008 and 2011, and as quartet‐in-residence at the Kuhmo Chamber Music Festival from 2008 to 2017.
 Meta4 performs regularly in key music capitals and concert halls around the world including the Wiener Konzerthaus, Wigmore Hall and Kings Place in London, Auditorio Nacional in Madrid, Cité de la Musique in Paris and Stockholms Konserthus.

 Meta4 studied at the European Chamber Music Academy (ECMA) under Hatto Beyerle and Johannes Meissl.
 They have released three recordings on Hänssler Classic to date: Haydn’s String Quartets op.
 55 1–3 (2009), which was awarded with the esteemed Echo Klassik Award 2010, and Shostakovich’s String Quartets 3, 4 & 7 (2012), which received the Record of the Year 2012 award from the Finnish Broadcasting Company YLE and the Emma prize (the Finnish Grammys) for Classical Album of the Year, as well as Béla Bartók’s String Quartets 1 & 5.
-Meta4 has also released an album of Kaija Saariaho’s chamber music works (Ondine, 2013) and Sibelius’s String Quartet ‘Voces Intimae’ on LP (Berliner Meister Schallplatten, 2013).
+Meta4 has also released two albums of Kaija Saariaho’s chamber music works (Ondine, 2013) and Sibelius’s String Quartet ‘Voces Intimae’ on LP (Berliner Meister Schallplatten, 2013).
+2019 saw the release of their first album for ECM Records, with Brahms Clarinet Quintet and Gérard Pesson’s Nebenstück together with Reto Bieri.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorised by the artist management.